jpmorganchase/java-lint-assert/Readme.md

 ## Features:
 1. Prints the number of assert calls in each test method to the console
-1. Excludes test _methods_ annotated with @Ignore (JUnit4) or @Disabled (JUnit5) from linting
+1. Excludes ignored/disabled test _methods_ from linting
-1. Limits the lint to recursively search from a top level package (for ex. 'com.jpmorgan')
+1. Limits the lint to recursively search from a top level package (for ex. 'org.samples')
 1. Allows verbose output

 ## Supported Testing Frameworks:
 - JUnit 4